scalemaildev/hashgraph_nuxt_chat/README.md

 ## Setup

 Type your Testnet account id and private key into the .env file.
-Use 'npm install' to grab all the packages.
-You will also need nodemon installed, either locally or globally (npm install -g nodemon for globally).
+Use 'npm install' to grab all the packages before running.

 ## Running